MarcoSignoretto/helty-flow-iot/README.md

 *   **Data Model:**
     *   **Input Registers:** Read-only 16-bit words (e.g., temperatures, alarms).
     *   **Holding Registers:** Read/write 16-bit words (e.g., fan speed).
-*   **Temperature Values:** Temperatures are usually reported in 0.1 °C units, requiring a `multiply: 0.1` filter in Home Assistant/ESPHome configurations.
+*   **Temperature Values:** Temperatures are usually reported in 0.1 °C units.
+The integration handles this scaling automatically.

 ## Troubleshooting and Notes

-*   **Multiple VMC Units:** If you have multiple VMC units, each requires a unique Modbus ID.
-Changing these IDs often requires intervention from an Alpac technician.
+*   **Multiple VMC Units:** Each unit requires a unique `ESP_DEVICE_NAME` in its firmware configuration.
-*   **Termination Resistors:** 120-ohm termination resistors are not typically needed for a simple 1-to-1 connection between the NodeMCU and VMC but are crucial for daisy-chained Modbus networks.
+*   **MQTT Connection:** Ensure Home Assistant's MQTT integration is correctly configured and connected to the same broker as the NodeMCU.

 ## Acknowledgements

 Special thanks to the Home Assistant community, especially the author of the original post on the Home Assistant forum, for providing the detailed guide that made this project possible.

 ---
-*This README was generated with assistance from an AI.*
+*This README was updated to reflect the new custom integration.*